PrincetonUniversity/gpu_programming_intro/01_what_is_a_gpu/README.md

 ### Compute Capability and Building Optimized Codes

-Some software will only run on a GPU of a given compute capability.
-To find these values for a given NVIDIA Telsa card see [this page](https://en.wikipedia.org/wiki/Nvidia_Tesla).
+Some software will only run on a GPU of a given "compute capability".
 The compute capability of the A100's on Della is 8.0.
 For various build systems this translates to `sm_80`.
+For H100 one uses `sm_90` while for H200 it is `sm_90a`.

 The following is from `$ nvcc --help` after loading a `cudatoolkit` module: